Sharp energy self-determination of macroscopic quantum bodies in pure states, as a validation of the First Law of Thermodynamics: Density of states of thermalizing macroscopic bodies and the statement of sharp energy distributions

-The behavior of the energy density of states mentioned above is a consequence of the fact that the systems under consideration can reach thermal equilibrium.
-If this is the case, then, any macroscopic {\it subsystem} with a number $N \gg 1$ of atoms or molecules, being part of a closed system in thermal equilibrium, will have an entropy $S(E,V,N) = N s(e,v)$, with $E$ and $V$ the mean energy and volume of the subsystem, and $s$, $e$ and $v$, their corresponding entropy, energy and volume per particle. \cite{LL} As a consequence, the number of states $\Delta \Gamma$ of the subsystem, with energy within a very small interval $\delta E$ around $E$, is approximately given by,
+Although we have insisted that we consider closed systems that reach equilibrium, as the example of the thermos bottle or the ultracold gases confined in optical or magnetic traps, this is not really a limitation since both thermodynamics and statistical physics assume that composite systems, of an ``open'' system plus environment are, in fact, closed or isolated. \cite{LL} Thus, barring very peculiar cases, such as plasmas or other carefully tailored systems, essentially all bodies that surround us do reach thermal equilibrium if left unaltered.
+For the sake of argument, consider a chemically pure system in thermal equilibrium.
+Then, a fundamental thermodynamic result is that any macroscopic {\it subsystem} with a number $N \gg 1$ of atoms or molecules, being part of the closed system in a thermal equilibrium state, will have a single valued, concave, entropy function $S(E,V,N) = N s(e,v)$, with $E$ and $V$ the mean energy and volume of the subsystem, and $s$, $e$ and $v$, their corresponding entropy, energy and volume per particle.
+By considering systems with positive temperatures only, $s$ is a monotonously increasing function of $e$.
+Now, as a consequence of the fundamental identification of the entropy in terms of the available number of states $\Delta \Gamma$ of the subsystem, with energy within a very small interval $\delta E$ around $E$, one finds that, quite accurately, \cite{LL}

+with $k_B$ Boltzmann constant.
+Therefore, for macroscopic subsystems $N \gg 1$, the number of states $\Delta \Gamma(E)$ is an extremely dense function of $E$.
+However, since the entropy is a concave, monotonously increasing function of the energy, \cite{LL,Callen,MM} we observe that $\Delta \Gamma(E)$ is not only very dense, but also, it is an extremely fast growing function of the energy $E$, for a fixed number of particles $N \gg 1$.
+A trivial example is the dilute ideal gas, yielding

+with $C$ independent of $E$.
+And a similar fast growth can be found for Fermi and Bose gases. \\